Airway Dentistry Murphy TX

 The mRNA appliance is similar to the DNA appliance, except that it repositions the lower jaw instead of the upper jaw.
 This keeps the upper airway open, making it easier to breathe while the patient sleeps, and reduces the incidence of teeth grinding as well as TMJ-related jaw pain.

-If you have or suspect you have sleep apnea in Murphy or Wylie, contact us at Parkside Dental today to schedule a consultation with Dr. Jason Larsen.
+If you have or suspect you have sleep apnea in Murphy or Wylie, contact us at Parkside Dental today to schedule a consultation with Dr. Jason Larsen and Dr. Jean Larsen.

 Recognizing The Common Symptoms Of Sleep Apnea